dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/chart-reviews/_index.md

 ### Documentation Reviews

-If an organization does different styles of CDI reviews, or want to track management reporting different than default tracking, the [Documentation Review Viewer](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/documenation-reviews/) can be used to track reviews by topic.
+If an organization does different styles of CDI reviews, or want to track management reporting different than default tracking, the [Documentation Reviews](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/documenation-reviews/) viewer can be used to track reviews by topic.
 Organizations have used this if the CDI team would like to do a utilization management type review and it doesn’t fit the typical initial or follow-up review.

 By default, documentation reviews have a free form text field.
 Organizations can also create forms within the [Worksheet Designer](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/tools/worksheet-designer/) for each of these reviews.